dineshUmasankar/mnist-digit-classifier/report/report.md

 There are numerous previous works who have delved into classifying handwritten digits, specifically from the MNIST Dataset.
 From the seminal paper in 1998, Yann Lecun's team had created LeNet-5, a convolutional neural network (CNN), which had achieved an accuracy of over 98%.
 In addition, their team had also compared various other classification methods, notably, they used a support vector machine (SVM) that used the polynomial kernel that also achieved accuracies of over 98% [@Lecun1998].
 As of now, 35 years after the seminal paper, the highest accuracy recorded is 99.87% achieved through an ensemble of Homogeneous Vector Capsules (HVCs) that also optimizes on the number of parameters and required amount of training epochs [@Byerly2020].
 With recent advancements in activation functions and weight initialization, alongside different optimizations for training a neural network such as the Adam Optimizer, there have been plenty of improvements to make the classification not only just more accurate, but more efficient and faster to train [@Karpathy2022].
 Furthermore, many implementations have started to create "synthetic data" by shifting, tilting, rotating the digits in a slight manner to create variations similar to human handwriting via affine and elastic distortions in order to feed their neural network models with more training data, which did result much better accuracies [@Simard].
 Throughout that time, most of the further experimentation to improve accuracies have still relied on the fundamental principle(s) of utilizing deep learning to classify digits, and still use the base essence of CNNs (either in ensemble format or combined into different architectures) to achieve higher accuracies.

-In terms of the scope of this project, (and what I personally understand), I will tackle this problem from the classification algorithms taught within my undergraduate education and my preliminary research into the subject field.
-We will utilize logarithmic regression, SVMs, Decision Tree, Random Forest, and multilayer perceptrons with various activation function(s).
+In terms of the scope of this project, (and what I personally understand), I will tackle this problem with my own rudimentary understanding of CNNs, and attempt to optimize my process from external research and resources.

 \newpage